daniel-beet/acme.sh.wiki-clone/Donate-list.md

 ## Thanks to those who donates:

-(If you want to be listed without mask or list your website link here, please write email to me: donate@acme.sh )
+(If you want to be listed with your website link here, please write email to me: donate@acme.sh )

 (In date time, from the early to the latest)